 He has performed works by notorious choreographers Alvin Ailey, Dwight Rhoden, Ronald K. Brown, Lorin Latarro, Alexei Ratmansky, Alexandra Damiani, Matthew Rushing, and Annabelle Lopez Ochoa.
 Nathaniel is represented by McDonald Selznick Associates talent agency and is featured in LEXXE’s music video Drink Me as well as Cold Arizona’s music video Open Highway Head Start.
 He can be seen as the villainous Macavity in the Cats On Tour 2020 TV Commercial.

 Nathaniel’s choreographic and teaching highlights include Ailey II, Bucknell University, Adaptations Dance Theater, Long Island University, FLOCK, and Santa Fe College among many others.
-As an undergrad, Nathaniel's choreography was selected to be performed at the Kennedy Center at the National College Dance Festival in 2012.
-His choreography has been showcased at the Manhattan Movement & Arts Center, STEPS on Broadway, Brooklyn Music School, and the Maui Arts & Cultural Center.
+His choreography has been showcased at the Kennedy Center, Manhattan Movement & Arts Center, STEPS on Broadway, Brooklyn Music School, and the Maui Arts & Cultural Center.

 In 2020, Nathaniel co-founded the NOIR 20/20 Experience with Azure Antoinette, an initiative fighting for racial equality centered on Black experience, Black movement, and Black revolution through art, poetry, and action.